WELCOME TO NORTHUMBERLAND PARK MEDICAL GROUP

 Online: If you would like to book an appointment on-line please ask the receptionist for details on how to register for this facility.
 If you are already registered please use the link to the left.

-Ordering a prescription: Our prescription telephone line is open between 10am and 2pm.
-If you are wanting to order a prescription outside of these times you could come into the surgery and fill a prescription form out or you could email us at email@example.com please state what medication you need, the strength and the dose you are taking.
+Ordering a prescription: Our prescription telephone line is open between 1:30 and 3:30pm.
+If you are wanting to order a prescription outside of these times you could come into the surgery and fill a prescription form out stating exactly what drug you are requesting, the strength and the dose you are taking.
 Just like online appointments you can order your prescriptions online using the same login details but if you don’t have any login details please see a member of reception.

 The doctor or nurse can visit patients who are seriously ill or who cannot leave the house.
 If you need a home visit, it is best to phone the surgery before 10.00 a.m.
 Where possible, the doctor will speak to the patient over the phone before visiting or arranging for a district nurse to see the patient.